P12: Unlearning - Bend It on the Backwards Bike

 The real danger?
 Assuming what once worked will always work.

-Unlearning doesn’t invalidate past choices; it unlocks your ability to move forward.
-It’s not about starting over but intentionally shedding what no longer serves you.
+It’s not about starting over but intentionally shedding what no longer serves you, so you can move faster into the unknown.

 Clarity isn’t found in knowing more.
 It comes from releasing what you don’t need.